 Friends of the Children - Phoenix Celebrates One Year of Empowering Youth, Expands Board of Directors

-As part of their ongoing commitment to empowering youth, their thrilled to announce the addition of three remarkable individuals to the esteemed board of directors.
-Their diverse backgrounds and expertise will undoubtedly enrich and strengthen they organization's impact.
+As part of their ongoing commitment to empowering youth, they are thrilled to announce the addition of three remarkable individuals to the esteemed board of directors.
+Their diverse backgrounds and expertise will undoubtedly enrich and strengthen our organization's impact.
 Joe'Mar Hooper, Jenny Holsman Tetreault, and Elissa Kelly will each bring a wealth of experience and knowledge to the organization.

-"They are thrilled to have Joe'Mar, Jenny and Elissa join our board," said Friends of the Children - Phoenix Executive Director, Joy Klein.
-“He’s grateful for their commitment to stand alongside him, their staff, and their community's highest priority youth”
+"We are thrilled to have Joe'Mar, Jenny, and Elissa join our board," said Friends of the Children - Phoenix Executive Director, Joy Klein.
+“I am grateful for their commitment to stand alongside me, our staff, and our community's highest priority youth.”

 Joe'Mar Hooper is the Executive Director of 3rd Decade, a nonprofit that provides financial education training to young adults and strives to help individuals overcome prevalent financial literacy problems.
 Jenny Holsman Tetreault is the VP and Associate General Counsel for TPI Composites, a global leader in the design, manufacture, and distribution of advanced composite materials.
 Elissa Kelly is the founder and CEO of Surya Partners, a management consulting firm specializing in strategy, operations, and finance.